In honour of father’s day and my deep appreciation of men and the masculine energies that I just don’t get enough of.

 Dating a man who talked freely and appreciatively about being with women, and what he loves about the female body.
 It was the first time I’d heard a man say anything along the lines of ‘I love pussy’.
 It was amazing to hear about my female form and how it was appreciated and enjoyed by a man in such a different way than by my hypercritical self.

 I’ve discovered that if I want to enjoy the energy and company of men, I need to let them into my world.
 This whole independent capable self-sufficient thing?
 Ppphhffgg… By learning how to ask for help, by being willing to be helped even if I can do it myself, to receive that help and enjoy receiving it, I’ve gotten the gift of expressions of love in acts of service, and had my own load lightened a little.

 And so, I’m appreciating the men in my life.
 No, I don’t have them in my life in a romantic way right now.
 But the ways in which I’ve been experiencing them and noticing them is so much richer than it would be if I only had the one man, the one way.
 I’m seeing and feeling the richness of what masculinity is, what men are, and how diverse, powerful and sweet it can be to be carried along in the swell of a cresting wave of masculine energy.

 And how did I not notice this really key factor!?!?!
 This secret big secret about men?

 (you men are so hot when you’re yourselves in all of your powerful, sweet and vulnerable tenderness).

-Finally, Falu – a spoken word poet, in her piece ‘10 Things I Want To Say To A Black Man’, says it all so well (don’t let the title throw you – it’s also about loving men for who and what they are, and loving them well).
+Finally, Falu – a spoken word poet, in her piece ‘10 Things I Want To Say To A Black Man’, says it all so well.

 Women in my life – seek to love like that – imagine the poetry of loving a man with Falu’s confidence, sensitivity, sensuality, power and clearsight.